puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 A Puppet **module** is a collection of resources, definitions, files, templates, etc, organized around a particular purpose.
 In order to enable Puppet to find these class definitions, manifests allow one to test the class defintions that it may need to configure a machine for a particular purpose.
 We adhere to a consistent directory structure in which we place class definitions and any other files that are needed etc.

+The tasks we will accompish in this quest will help you learn more about specifying the order in which Puppet should manage the resources in a manifest.
+If you're ready to get started, type the following command:

+	quest --start modules

+## What you should already know

+- Resources Quest
+- Mainfest Quest
+- Classes Quest
+- Varibales Quest
+- Conditions Quest
+- Ordering Quest

 ## Module Path

 All the modules are placed in a special directory specified by the **modulepath**.
 The modulepath is setting that can be defined in Puppet configuration file.
 Puppet's configuration file exists in the directory `/etc/puppetlabs/puppet/puppet.conf` in Elvium.